subhrapaladhi/CC-Github-Repo-Status-Viewer/README.md

 # CodeChef-Github-Repo-Status-Viewer

 A webapp to help in monitoring the repositories in the organization.
-Easily view top reposotories, top contiributors and details about the committs done in that repository
+Easily view top reposotories, top contiributors and details about the committs done in any repository

 ### Frameworks, libraries and programmig language
 * node js